 Watering your lawn is the number one step to keeping it looking great.
-Once your lawn is established, it is important to make the most of every drop and drain away any excess.
+Once your new lawn is established, it is important to make the most of every drop and drain away any excess.

 It’s a balance!
 A thirsty lawn is brown and crispy and may not survive.
 A waterlogged lawn can suffocate from a lack of oxygen.
 It may even become diseased and grow fungi and weeds.